How to Paint Flowers on Bars of Soap, a simple tutorial for this wonderful gift idea.

 Related: Paint Violets on Glass

 The poppy one is fun, and though I did not include it in the video, I may come back and add just a video of the Poppy.
-See post linked below to get more instructions for painting poppies.
+See the post linked below to get more instructions for painting poppies.

 Related: How to Paint Poppies